-If you are in the plan's service area and you use an out-of-network provider, you will pay a higher share of the costs for your care.
+In most situations, if you are in the plan's service area and you use an out-of-network provider, you will pay a higher share of the costs for your care.

-If you need assistance locating urgent care services, please call Member Services at the number listed on the back of this booklet, or visit https://www.cloverhealth.com/en/members/find-provider to locate a network provider.
+If you need assistance locating urgent care services, please call Member Services at the number listed on the back of this booklet, or visit www.cloverhealth.com/en/members/find-provider to locate a network provider.